knagadevara/dockerTomTom/cheatsNhacks/Swarm.md

 ##### Swarm Manager
 -------------
 Swarm manager which is a cluster administrator implements Swarm API where all docker commands intended to the cluster go. acts based on the availablity of resource and its health.
-In HA it will always be 1 Primary and bunch of secondary managers, If Swarm manager dies, secondary will be elected as master if there is no secondary new containers cannot be created but existing runs well.
+1. In HA it will always be 1 Primary and bunch of secondary managers, If Swarm manager dies, secondary will be elected as master if there is no secondary new containers cannot be created but existing runs well.
-Implements RAFT protocol to share information persistently and stores data persistently in a common raft database which is only accessable to the manager nodes.
+2. Implements RAFT protocol to share information persistently and stores data persistently in a common raft database which is only accessable to the manager nodes.
 Fault Tolerant

 ##### Filtering
 ---------
 Gathers runtime requirements
-Affinity: 	start a container on a same node or particular node or where abc or xyz image exists or where there are xyz containers.
+- Affinity: 	start a container on a same node or particular node or where abc or xyz image exists or where there are xyz containers.
-Resource: 	start a container where a particular resource is free/available.
+- Resource: 	start a container where a particular resource is free/available.
-Constraint:	mostly based on the putput returned by 'docker info' command.
+- Constraint:	mostly based on the putput returned by 'docker info' command.
-Custom lables can be created at the image level, container level and daemon level.
+- Custom lables can be created at the image level, container level and daemon level with _--label-add, --label-rm_ extened tags.

+Examples: all the below commands will be extension 'docker service create/update'

+		--filter state=( running | exited | preparing )
+		--placement-pref [ can be controlled through multiple prameters and label's ] --constraint "node.hostname==xyz" --constraint "node.role==worker" --constraint node.label.<label1>==DC3

 ##### Scheduling
 ----------
 Scheduling is a swarm wide strategy which decides where to run the container after the filtering rules are satisfied.
-Random:  Picks out random hosts to deploy container Not Recomended.
+- Random:  Picks out random hosts to deploy container Not Recomended.
-Spread:   Default swarm scheduler, as it aims to evenly balance containers on nodes across the clusrter.
+- Spread:   Default swarm scheduler, as it aims to evenly balance containers on nodes across the clusrter.
-Binpack:  Allocates containers to smallest node in a cluster till it gets maxed out on resources, then it hops to next smallest node and repeat's.
+- Binpack:  Allocates containers to smallest node in a cluster till it gets maxed out on resources, then it hops to next smallest node and repeat's.
 Irrespective of container state[start/stop] allocated system resource is considered as used.

 ##### Worker Nodes
 ------------